Samsung Galaxy Folder 2

-The Samsung Galaxy Folder 2 (SM-G1650) is a smartphone released in 2017 by Samsung.
+The Samsung Galaxy Folder 2 (SM-G1650, G1600, G160N, G160W or G165N) is a smartphone released in September 2016 by Samsung.
 This device initially launched in China and South Korea with a price of roughly $250, placing it in the lower mid-range smartphone price category.
 This phone's main feature is its unusual form factor, combining a flip phone with a smartphone.
-The Galaxy Folder 2 was often praised for its metallic build and unique form factor, but is also noted as being impractical and possibly overpriced.